Diamond Market Capitalization Hits $1.62 Million (DMD)

-Diamond (CURRENCY:DMD) traded 5.4% lower against the U.S. dollar during the 1 day period ending at 17:00 PM E.T. on January 31st.
-Diamond has a total market cap of $1.62 million and $456.00 worth of Diamond was traded on exchanges in the last 24 hours.
-One Diamond coin can now be purchased for $0.47 or 0.00005068 BTC on major exchanges including CryptoBridge, Livecoin and Bittrex.
-In the last week, Diamond has traded 2.8% lower against the U.S. dollar.
+Diamond (CURRENCY:DMD) traded 4.7% higher against the dollar during the 1 day period ending at 22:00 PM E.T. on February 5th.
+In the last week, Diamond has traded 7.6% lower against the dollar.
+Diamond has a market capitalization of $1.62 million and approximately $1,548.00 worth of Diamond was traded on exchanges in the last 24 hours.
+One Diamond coin can now be bought for approximately $0.48 or 0.00004949 BTC on major cryptocurrency exchanges including CryptoBridge, Bittrex and Livecoin.

 - Riecoin (RIC) traded flat against the dollar and now trades at $0.0070 or 0.00000093 BTC.